 - bags which only contain certain items, such as unwrapped food, raw meat and fish where there is a food safety risk, prescription medicines, uncovered blades, seeds, bulbs and flowers, or live fish

-In 2014 over 7.6 billion single-use plastic bags were given to customers by major supermarkets in England.
-That’s something like 140 bags per person, the equivalent of about 61,000 tonnes in total.
+Before the charge was introduced on 5 October 2015, over 7.6 billion single-use carrier bags were given to customers by major supermarkets in England during 2014.
+That’s around 140 bags per person, the equivalent of about 61,000 tonnes in total.

 They take longer than other bags to degrade in the environment, can damage wildlife, and are extremely visible when littered in our towns, parks and the countryside.

-Despite research showing that the average household already has 40 plastic bags around the home, the number of plastic bags taken from supermarkets increased for the fifth year running in 2014.
+Despite research showing that the average household already had 40 plastic bags around the home, the number of plastic bags taken from supermarkets increased for the fifth year running in 2014.

-Similar 5p charges are already in place across Scotland, Wales and Northern Ireland.
-The scheme in Wales saw a reduction in plastic bag consumption of 79% in its first 3 years.
+Similar charges are also in place across Scotland, Wales and Northern Ireland.

 This is not a tax and the money from the charge does not go to the government.

-We expect retailers to donate the proceeds of the scheme to good causes, but it is for them to choose what to do, and which causes to support.
-Retailers will need to report to us about what they do with the money from the charge, and we will publish this information each year.
+We expect retailers to give the proceeds of the scheme to good causes, but it is for them to choose what to do, and which causes to support.
+We ask retailers to report to us each year about what they do with the money from the charge.